 Whether you’re in the South Shore Hospital Emergency Department for a critical need, bringing your child in for a vaccination at South Shore Medical Center, or need urgent care at Health Express, we’ve made changes to our policies, procedures, and physical layout to keep you safe.

-Visitor restrictions: Visitor restrictions remain in place at South Shore Hospital.
+A modified visitor policy is in effect at South Shore Hospital.
 For outpatient office appointments, such as a visit with your primary care provider, please come alone.
 (An adult should accompany our pediatric patients.)

 Don’t let issues become emergencies